Linux rsync command

-If you are supplying your own exclude rules, you may need to add your own exclude/hide/protect rule for the partial-dir because the auto-added rule may be ineffective at the end of your other rules, or you may wish to override rsync’s exclude choice.
+If you are supplying your own exclude rules, you may need to add your own exclude/hide/protect rule for the partial-dir because the auto-added rule may be ineffective at the end of your other rules, or you may want to override rsync’s exclude choice.
 For instance, if you want to make rsync clean-up any left-over partial-dirs that may be lying around, you should specify --delete-after and add a "risk" filter rule, e.g. -f 'R .rsync-partial/'.
 (Avoid using --delete-before or --delete-during unless you don’t need rsync to use any of the left-over par‐ tial-dir data during the current run.)

 IMPORTANT: the --partial-dir should not be writable by other users or it is a security risk.
 E.g. avoid "/tmp".

 You can also set the partial-dir value the RSYNC_PARTIAL_DIR environment variable.
 Setting this in the environment does not force --partial to be enabled, but rather it affects where partial files go when --partial is specified.
 For instance, instead of using --partial-dir=.rsync-tmp along with --progress, you could set RSYNC_PARTIAL_DIR=.rsync-tmp in your environment and then just use the -P option to turn on the use of the .rsync-tmp dir for partial transfers.
 The only times that the --partial option does not look for this environment value are when --inplace was specified (since --inplace conflicts with --partial-dir), and also when --delay-updates was specified (see below).